pinecone-io/contextual-webinar-rag/README.md

 You'll also need access to AWS Bedrock, Pinecone (via an API Key), and Claude specifically via Bedrock.

 Finally, you need to add the videos you'd like to process under a folder called data, with a subfolder called videos.
 Leave them in .mp4 format.
 If you have access to your own Youtube channel, downloading videos from the console there will be perfect!

+Don't have a good video in mind?
+We used our recent webinar on multilingual semantic search, located [here](https://www.youtube.com/watch?v=moHIBWZiYdY)

+**There may be some dependency issues concerning ffmpeg when running the notebook.
+Simply uninstall and reinstall ffmpeg-python using conda to resolve**

 ### Using Sagemaker Notebooks